Syncretistic controversy: Final phase

 The attempts of the Wittenberg theologians to declare Calixtus and his school un-Lutheran and heretical were now met by Calixtus' son, Friedrich Ulrich Calixtus.
 The latter defended the theology of his father, but also tried to show that his doctrine did not differ much from that of his opponents.
 Wittenberg found its new champion in Aegidius Strauch, who attacked Calixtus with all the resources of learning: polemics, sophistry, wit, cynicism, and abuse.
 The Helmstedt side was defended by the scholar and statesman Hermann Conring.
 The Saxon princes now recognized the danger that the attempt to carry through the "Consensus" as a formula of belief might lead to a fresh schism in the Lutheran Church, and might thus render its position difficult in the face of the Catholics.

 The proposals of Calov and his party to continue the refutation and to compel the Brunswick theologians to bind themselves under obligation to the old Lutheran confession therefore remained unimplemented.
 The Saxon theologians were forbidden to continue the controversy in writing.

 Negotiations for peace were established, with Duke Ernst the Pious of Saxe-Gotha especially active.
 The work of establishing a permanent college of theologians to decide theological disputes was considered.
 The negotiations with the courts of Brunswick, Mecklenburg, Denmark, and Sweden were fruitless; the only benefit was that peace was maintained until 1675.
-Calov then renewed hostilities, attacking not only Calixtus, but also and particularly the moderate John Musæus of Jena.
+Calov then renewed hostilities.
+He attacked not only Calixtus, but also and particularly the moderate John Musæus of Jena.
 By 1679, Calov had succeeded in having the University of Jena (and after a long resistance, Musæus himself) compelled to renounce syncretism.
 The elector renewed his prohibition against polemical writings.
 This was Calov's last victory.
 In 1680, Johann Georg II of Saxony passed away and Calov lost his strongest supporter in his campaign.

 Calov seemed to give way in 1683 when he asked whether, in the view of the danger that France constituted for Germany, a Calixtine Syncretism with "Papists" and the Reformed was still condemnable, and in deference to the Elector of Brandenburg and the dukes of Brunswick, the strife should be buried by an amnesty, or whether, on the contrary, the war against syncretism should be continued.

 Calov later returned to his attack on the syncretists, but died in 1686.
 The syncrestic controversy ended with his death.